GuillaumeSalles/typescript-to-cli/README.md

 > Transform your typescript module into a CLI

-typescript-to-cli checks the default export of your typescript module and create a CLI from it.
+typescript-to-cli leverages the typescript type system to generate a CLI based on the exported function signature of your module.

 - **Parses** the program arguments
 - **Validates** if the arguments have the right type